New job, new industry: A guide to product managementBy Avinash Srivastava on July 8, 2020

-It’s now been a year since I joined the Peak product management team, to work on the Peak AI System; a full-stack enterprise AI System that combines the required infrastructure, data processing, AI workflow, and applications in a single SaaS product.
+It's now been a year since I joined the Peak product management team, to work on CODI; our Decision Intelligence system that combines the required infrastructure, data processing, AI workflow, and applications in a single SaaS product.

 Soon after joining, I realized that one of the biggest challenges for me was learning to work in AI, a totally unfamiliar industry.
 With over six years of product management experience, starting from scratch in the world of AI was not a smooth journey – especially with me not having a technical educational background.